Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

-With the assumption that, in this limit, $\gamma_N^{(k)}(t)\to |\varphi(t)\rangle\langle\varphi(t)|^{\otimes k}$ we obtain that $\varphi_t$ is driven by the Chern--Simons--Schr\"odinger equation defined in Definition~\ref{def:css}.
+Under the assumption that, in this limit, $\gamma_N^{(k)}(t)\to |\varphi(t)\rangle\langle\varphi(t)|^{\otimes k}$ we obtain that $\varphi_t$ is driven by the Chern--Simons--Schr\"odinger equation defined in Definition~\ref{def:css}.
 A detailed formal calculation of the BBGKY hierarchy is presented in Appendix~\ref{app:BBGKY}.
-In our case, showing the existence of $\gamma_{\infty}(t) \simeq \varphi_t^{\otimes (N=\infty)}$ without an explicit convergence rate to control the inverse powers of $R$ is a challenging task that we do not manage to fulfill only using the general BBGKY approach.
+In our case, showing the existence of a solution $\gamma_{\infty}(t) \simeq \varphi_t^{\otimes (N=\infty)}$ without an explicit convergence rate to control the inverse powers of $R$ is a challenging task that we cannot accomplish using only the general BBGKY approach.